 There is no question: you want to be you.
 Why be anyone else?
 Ultimately, it’s not even a choice.
 Deep down you sense there is a someone who you are meant to be.
 But you just can’t seem to figure out how to get there.

 It starts with the idea of getting there.
 Thinking you need to get there implies that who you are right now is insufficient and that the real you is waiting for you out there somewhere.
 In other words, you need to become someone you’re currently not.
 This confirms your sense of lack.
 You’re not good enough as you are.
 You are rejecting yourself right now, in hopes of becoming someone better later.

 But you cannot change yourself from a place of self-rejection.
-You cannot expand from a perspective of lack.
+You cannot expand from a place of lack.
 Your journey is not about becoming someone you’re currently not.
 Your journey is to be more of who you already are.

 It is common to view self-help as a separate activity from the rest of your life.
-Maybe you set aside an hour or two a day to read books, meditate, take a yoga class or surf YouTube for answers to your most pressing questions of how to become a better person.
+Maybe you set aside an hour a day to read books, meditate, take a yoga class, or surf YouTube for answers to your most pressing questions of how to become a better person.
 This is your precious me-time.
 You look forward to escaping from daily life when you get to do you.

 But you are always you, every breathing moment of your physical life.
 There isn’t the briefest atomic nano-second when you aren’t you.
 You are you when you go to work, do your dishes, pay your bills.
-You are you when you fall asleep, fall in love, feel inspired or experience heartbreak.
+You are you when you fall asleep, fall in love, feel inspired, or experience heartbreak.
 It’s impossible not to be you in every situation you engage in.
 It’s impossible to put off being you until that special time of the day when you get to relax with your favorite activity.
 Whatever you do, whenever you do it, you are never not you.

 Where in your life can you be more of you?